Nvelop

 Invoice

-What supplier is charging: items, quantities, prices, total amount
+What the supplier is charging: items, quantities, prices, and total amount.

 Matching Rules

 All three documents must match exactly.
-No tolerance for differences.
-Most secure but may require more exception handling.
+Most secure but may generate more exceptions.

 Common mistake: Approving invoices without proper matching.
-This can lead to paying for goods not received, incorrect amounts, or duplicate payments.
+This leads to paying for goods not received, incorrect amounts, or duplicate payments.
 Always perform three-way match before payment approval.

 Pro tip: Automate three-way match where possible.
-Modern systems can automatically match documents and flag exceptions for human review.
-This speeds processing and reduces errors.
+Modern systems match documents automatically and flag exceptions for human review.
+This speeds invoice processing and significantly reduces payment errors.

-Supplier master data is the foundation of S2P processes.
-It contains essential information about suppliers needed for purchase orders, invoicing, and payments.
-Supplier onboarding is the process of adding new suppliers to the system.
+Supplier master data is the foundation of every S2P transaction.
+It contains the information needed for purchase orders, invoicing, and payments.
+Supplier onboarding is the process of adding new suppliers to the system correctly.

 Supplier Master Data